Derinzed/MetalFury-DevBlog/about.md

 ---

-## 6. Entity-Component-System as Foundation, Not Dogma
+## 6. Architecture is a Means, Not an End
-Entity-Component-System (ECS) is favored for its flexibility and scalability, but:
+Architectural patterns are tools, not rules.
+A good engine favors solutions that serve the games they wish to make—not the model.
 - Use ECS because it fits the problem—not because it’s trendy.
-- Design ECS around clarity and decoupling, not around theoretical purity.
+- Engine design is around clean, efficient, performant code, not around theoretical purity.
 - Prefer systems that **express game logic cleanly**, even if it means bending the model.

 > “The architecture serves the game.
 Not the other way around.”